MoMakkawi/Organizer/README.md

 ### Second Library : Organizer.Tree Library :
 #### How can the user benefit from Organizer.Tree Library in this project?
-The main function of this library is to build a tree, which is done by calling the ```TreeBuilder``` function located in the [Builder.cs](https://github.com/MoMakkawi/Organizer/blob/master/Src/Organizer.Tree/Builder.cs) file.
+The main function of this library is to build a tree, which is done by calling the ```TreeBuilder``` function located in the [Builder.cs](https://github.com/MoMakkawi/Organizer/blob/master/Src/Organizer.Tree/Builder.cs) file. \
-The tree that we will build is like any tree that contains nodes and edges.
+The tree that we will build is like any tree that contains nodes and edges. \
 We start with the node.
 The node contains two basic things: the value and additional information called the node description.
-The following figure shows more details.
+The following figure shows more details for Node Structure.
 ![Node structure ](https://github.com/MoMakkawi/Organizer/assets/94985793/b70f3c3d-d1c4-4ad6-9f84-6dca83a44fcc)
+To build edges, we take advantage of the additional information that we called the node description,The next paragraph will explain the mechanism of building the tree in the necessary detail.

+<a name="TreeNotes"></a>
 #### Some explanatory notes for Organizer.Tree Library.

 # Note :